I build software for founders who need to get it right.

-A decade of experience shipping products that last.
-One person who takes full ownership of the technical side — so you can focus on building the business.
+With a decade of experience shipping products that last, I’m someone who can take full ownership of the technical side, so you can focus on building the business.

-You know what you need built and you’re looking for the right person to build it.
+You know what you need built and you’re looking for the right person to develop it.

-You’ve spent months — maybe years — developing a product vision.
+You’ve spent months — maybe years — working your product vision.
 You understand your market, you’ve done the groundwork, and you know that custom software is the next step.
-What you need now isn’t a pitch or a proposal.
-It’s a conversation with someone who can look at your vision and tell you, honestly, what it would take to make it real.
+What you need now isn’t a pitch or a proposal, it’s a conversation with someone who can look at your vision and tell you, honestly, what it would take to make it real.

 Someone in your network pointed you here.
-That’s how most of my work begins — not through ads or cold outreach, but through a quiet recommendation from someone who’s seen what I do.
-This page is meant to give you a sense of what working together looks like.
+That’s how most of my work begins — not through ads or cold outreach, but through a solid recommendation from someone who has worked with me before.
+This page is meant to give you a sense of what working together would look like.

 My name is Christian Bosque and I’ve spent the last decade building products for founders

-I’m an independent software engineer from Canada, and I’ve spent the last decade building products for founders who needed someone to take full ownership of the technical side of their business.
+I’m an independent software engineer from Canada, and in 2016 I refocused my career on working exclusively with startup founders who needed someone to take full ownership of the technical side of their business.

-The way I work is simple: the person you talk to is the person who builds.
-There are no layers between us — no project managers, no junior developers, no hand-offs.
-When I take on a project, I’m responsible for everything from architecture and design to development and deployment.
+The way I work is simple: while I’m building your product, there are no layers between us — no project managers, no junior developers, no hand-offs.
+I’m responsible for everything from architecture to visual design to development to deployment.
+There’s no part of your tech stack that I won’t be intimately familiar with; no gaps, no chasing down answers.

 Discovery